badzong/pybotdetector/README.md

 botdetector
 ===========

-Small script to reliably detect web spiders.
-Currently supports
+Small python2 module to reliably detect web spiders using reverse DNS lookups for data harvesting protection.

+Spiders supported:

-  * Googlebot
+  * Googlebot (googlebot.com)
-  * bingbot
+  * bingbot (search.msn.com)

+Adding a new bot is very easy, just append the domain to the BOTS list.

 Install